WP-API/docs-v2/guide/authentication/index.md

 OAuth authentication uses the [OAuth 1.0a specification][oauth] (published as RFC5849) and requires installing the [OAuth plugin][oauth-plugin] on the site.
-(This plugin will be included with the API when merged into core.)

 Once you have WP API and the OAuth server plugins activated on your server, you'll need to create a "consumer".
 This is an identifier for the application,